 UX Goals

-Make it simpler, faster, smarter and more delightful.
+I make applications simpler, faster, smarter and more delightful.

 Simple